blbadger/blbadger.github.io/secret-lms.md

 First consider an arbitrary sequential model trained for next token prediction, which we call $P$, composed of L layers in total.
 To share some but not all (or even most) of this model's information with the user, the provider can send them a certain number of layers starting with the token embedding transformation, which we can think of as an encoder $E = P_{0:n-1}$ while retaining the rest of the layers as a causal decoder $D = P_{n:L}$.
 In this paradigm, the user takes their message $M$ and encodes it via applying the layers they recieve from the provider to make $e = E(M) \in \Bbb R^{cd}$, where $c$ signifies the context size in terms of the number of tokens $n_{ctx}$ and $d$ the hidden layer dimension, and then sends this encoding to the provider who completes the forward pass and provides the next token to the user.

-The encoding $e$ is not strictly speaking in the clear in the sense that one would be able to recover $m$ with no effort, but it is also not a very good encoding for most model types because
+The encoding $e$ is not strictly speaking in the clear in the sense that one would be able to recover $m$ with no effort, but it is also not a very good encoding for most model types because it can easily be broken.
+To do so, the provider only has to invert $E$ and can do this by training an inversion decoder $I$ to regenerate inputs given encodings (ie maps $I(e) = M$) in a generalizable way so that practically any natural language input the user provides as $M$ can be recovered, even if it is not in the provider's training datset.
+It turns out that this training is not difficult, and takes just a few minues for a small model with $d=512, l=16, c=612$ on the FineWeb-edu dataset.
+Once the provider has trained their inversion decoder, they can simply take every $e_i$ provided by the user and decode by running a forward pass through the inversion decoder.

 ### Secrecy with Any Architecture